 Research Facilities

-In the Genetic Anthropology and Biocultural Studies Laboratory (GABS Lab) our focus is on biological anthropological research on genetic ancestry and women’s health disparities in the United States and Caribbean populations.
+The Genetic Anthropology and Biocultural Studies Laboratory (GABS Lab) is the research lab of Jada Benn Torres (Associate Professor of Anthropology).
+In the GABS Lab, our focus is on biological anthropological research on genetic ancestry and women’s health disparities in the United States and Caribbean populations.
 Our research foci are the following:

 - Genetics and Ethnogenesis: Using population genetic perspectives, we study how culture and biology come together to shape community history and experience.